wonderbird/git-revert-workshop/README.md

 can ship a working feature.
 Then the broken feature is fixed and shipped in addition.

-## "The System" used for the simulation
+## "The System" and the simulation

 In this simulation "The System" is represented by the contents of the [workflows.txt](./workflows.txt) file on either the `main` branch (PROD) or on the `develop` branch (TEST).
-This file describes the features added to the system.
+This file describes the features available in the system.

 The simulation provides a small web application to visualize the features described in [workflows.txt](./workflows.txt).
 The web app allows switching between PROD and TEST easily.
 It also shows the commits, that are considered by each environment.

-## How to run the simulation web app
+## Run the simulation web app

 ### Prerequisites